8 Common Weight Loss Challenges Nutrisystem Newbies Face & How to Beat ThemArticle posted in: Nutrisystem

 - Eat breakfast within an hour of waking up, then space out your meals and snacks every two hours.

-3. You weigh yourself every day and you get discouraged by A.) slow weight loss or B.) eek, you gained a pound since yesterday!
+3. How long does it take to lose weight?
+You weigh yourself every day and you get discouraged by A.) slow weight loss or B.) eek, you gained a pound since yesterday!

 - Realize that everyone experiences weight loss fluctuations on a daily basis, so don’t weigh yourself every single day.
 Once a week is enough.
 Don’t believe us?
 Read this helpful article: 3 Major Reasons Not to Weigh Yourself Every Day >